-Note: There is currently an amazing deal for Stencil – $49.00 for life.
+Note: There is sometimes an amazing deal for Stencil – $49.00 for life.
 No recurring charges.
 Once you pay that one time fee, you have lifetime access to the Unlimited Plan.
 If you plan on using Stencil Unlimited for even three months, you’ll save money with this lifetime deal.
-It’s only available for a limited time, so I would jump on it before it goes away.
+It’s only available for a limited time, so I would jump on it if you get the chance.

 Both Canva and Stencil include photos you can use in your pins.
 Not surprisingly, the more you pay, the greater the selection of photos.
 Overall, though, Canva has a better photo selection.